-1 Complete removal of the metallurgical notch created by an arc burn can be determined as follows: after visible evidence of the arc burn has been removed by grinding, swab the ground area with a 20% solution of ammonium persulfate.
+are burn can be determined as follows: after visible evidence of the arc burn has been removed by grinding, swab the ground area with a 20% solution of ammonium persulfate.
 A blackened spot is evidence of a metallurgical notch and indicates that additional grinding is necessary.